Self-Adversarial Disentangling for Specific Domain Adaptation: Methodology

 \paragraph{Inter-domain adaptation.} Without loss of generality, we employ an adversarial framework~\cite{DANN} for the inter-domain adaptation.
 As shown in Fig. \ref{fig:framework}, the processed source images $\tilde{X}_{S}$ and ${X}_{T}$ are fed into the encoder $E_{inv}$.
 Then, $E_{inv}$ is encouraged to learn $z_{inv}$.
 The latent encodings should confuse a domain discriminator $D$ in distinguishing the features extracted between the source and target domains.
 This is achieved by min-maximizing an adversarial loss:

-\textbf{Task loss.} In this work, taking Faster-RCNN~\cite{ren2015faster} as an example, we use Region Proposal Network (RPN) to generate Region of Interests (RoIs).
+\textbf{Task loss.} In this work, taking Faster-RCNN~\cite{ren2015faster} as an example of the training model, we use Region Proposal Network (RPN) to generate Region of Interests (RoIs).
 It then localizes and classifies the regions to obtain semantic labels and locations.
 The task network is optimized with a multi-task loss function:

 where the RPN loss $\mathcal{L}_{rpn}$, classification loss $\mathcal{L}_{cls}$ and regression loss $\mathcal{L}_{reg}$ remain the same as \cite{ren2015faster}.
 The loss weights $\lambda_{cls}$ and $\lambda_{reg}$ are set to 1.0 by default.